Chapter 2 : 2

 He looks down between us.
 “I know.”
-His voice is barely a whisper, ”But not… this time.”
+His voice is barely a whisper, ”But not… not this time.”

 This is how I know he’ll be fine.
 He’ll end up in Gryffindor like his parents, because he’s the bravest person I know.
 Even braver than Uncle Harry, and he’s a hero.
 I don’t exactly know what it was he did.
 Ted knows.
 I haven’t quite forgiven him for not telling me.
 We usually share all our secrets, but not lately.
 Lately, he's been eyeing me differently.
 He knows things now.
 Grown-up things.

 “She didn’t have to say that to you.”
 I fidget with my jacket.

-He lifts an oar out of the water, not meeting my eyes.
+Ted lifts an oar out of the water, not meeting my eyes.
 “There are many things your mother says that she doesn’t have to say.”

 “Like when she told Aunt Hermione her new glasses were ugly?”